thinkSRS/srsgui/docs/installation.rst

     python -m pip install srsgui[full]

-It will install ``srsgui`` package along with the 3 main packages (pyserial_, matplotlib_ and pyside6_) and their dependencies.
+This will install the ``srsgui`` package along with the 3 main packages (pyserial_, matplotlib_ and pyside6_) and their dependencies.

 If

-    - you plan only to use the instrument driver part of ``srsgui`` package without GUI support,
+    - you plan to use the instrument driver part of ``srsgui`` only, without GUI support,
-    - your system requires to install matplotlib_ or pyside6_ from sources other than pip (Some linux systems do so),
+    - your system requires installation of matplotlib_ or pyside6_ from sources other than pip (Some Linux systems do so),
-    - you want to use pyqt5_ or pyside2_ instead of pyside6_ as GUI backend,
+    - you want to use pyqt5_ or pyside2_ instead of pyside6_ as GUI backend, or
-    - you have trouble with the full installation and you want to install dependency manually,
+    - you have trouble with the full installation and you want to install the dependencies manually,

 you can install without the extra [full] option: